-Do Yourself A Favor: Do Not Miss Class!
+Do Yourself A Favor; Do Not Miss Class!

 Lectures will NOT be verbal repetitions of the assigned readings.
-A significant amount of class time will be devoted to presentation and discussion of current issues and other information that is not covered in the textbook.
+A significant amount of class time will be devoted to discussions of current issues related to the lectures and readings, presentations by guests, and video viewing.
 Information from all of these classroom activities will be covered on exams.
 Although I will post lecture study questions and some selected graphics (e.g. maps, tables, & diagrams) after every class, these will NOT contain all of the details and explanations included with the original lectures presented in class.
 For all of these reasons, coming to class is essential if you wish to receive a good grade.